Independent School Information for Administrators

 - Student Records: Requirements and Best Practices (PDF)

-Student supervision: A plan for providing appropriate student supervision before, during and after school hours for activities held in and around school facilities.
+Student Supervision Policy: Schools should create and implement a plan for providing appropriate student supervision before, during and after school hours for activities held in and around school facilities.